-- With a network of N units (i.e. N-bit patterns)

-- The maximum number of stationary patterns is actually exponential in N

-- McElice and Posner, 84'

-E.g. when we had the K

-How do we find this network?

-Apatterns, all patterns are stable

-- For a specific set of K patterns, we can always build a network for which all K patterns are stable provided K ≤ N
+- With a network of N units (i.e. N-bit patterns) - The maximum number of stable patterns is actually exponential in N - McElice and Posner, 84' E.g. when we had the How do we find this network? patterns, all patterns are stable - For a specific set of K patterns, we can always build a network for which all K patterns are stable provided K ≤ N

-- Mostafa and St. Jacques 85'

-- For large N, the upper bound on K is actuary represented by the second on K is actuary represented by

-- McElice et.
-Al. 87'

-- But this may come with many "parasitic" memories

-Can we do something
+Can we do something about this?